natcap/invest.users-guide/source/sdr.rst

 Ecosystem service indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ecosystem service of erosion control provided by the landscape is quantified in two ways:
+The potential ecosystem service of erosion control provided by the landscape is quantified in two ways:

 * **Avoided erosion** - Vegetation's contribution to reducing erosion from a pixel.
 In other words, valuing the vegetation for not allowing erosion to happen in the first place.
-This indicates the ecosystem service from the perspective of local soil loss.
+This can be used to quantify the ecosystem service from the perspective of local soil loss.
 It is calculated as

 .. math:: AER_i = RKLS_i - USLE_i
     :label: aer_i